Welcome to today's edition of the Rush 24-7 podcast.

 They're going to be commented upon.

-The Federal Judge Richard Leon has declared that the NSA sweeping of phone calls is unconstitutional.
+If you've seen the news, the NSA, the federal judge Richard Leon has declared that the NSA sweeping of phone calls is unconstitutional.

 Fourth Amendment violates search and seizure.

-And one of his big assertions in his opinion was that the government, despite being asked numerous times to produce evidence, has not been able to produce any evidence that whatever they're doing is working.
+And one of his big assertions, in his opinion, was that the government, despite being asked numerous times to produce evidence, has not been able to produce any evidence that whatever they're doing is working.

 They haven't been able to produce any evidence that they're actually getting closer to capturing terrorists or other criminals.